florentbrient/Cloud-variability-time-frequency/README.md

 Slopes and correlation coefficients between two time series (monthly data by default).
 The two time series need to share the same temporal indexes.
 Written for monthly data, but should work for lower temporal variability.

+The code originated from Brient and Schneider (16).
+A preprocessing averaging has been made to identify monthly-mean variations of tropical low-cloud (TLC) regions

 ## Preprocessing
-The code originated from Brient and Schneider (16).
-A preprocessing averaging has been made to identify monthly-mean variations of tropical low-cloud (TLC) regions :

 ### Input
 | Frequency | Variable | CMOR labels | Unit | File Format |
 |:----------|:-----------------------------|:-------------|:------|:------------|